As construction increases, the project will send out regular email notifications.

 - Crews continue to build the Tillamook Bridge decking, install track and ballast, and build safety walls.

-- Crews continue to build retaining and safety walls from SE Mailwell Drive to Crystal Creek.
-Flaggers will direct traffic on Mailwell Drive when needed as crews pour walls.
+- Utility work on SE Mailwell Drive will shift roadway traffic at the track crossing.
+Crews also continue to build retaining and safety walls from SE Mailwell Drive to Crystal Creek.
+Flaggers will direct traffic.

 Downtown Milwaukie (Highway 224 to Lake Road)

 - Work to reconstruct SE Harrison Street between 23rd and 26th avenues has shifted to the south side of the street and the south sidewalk is closed.
 Pedestrians will be directed to the north sidewalk.
-Eastbound traffic has moved to the center lane.
-The work continues through May.
+The work continues through mid-June.
+During the Washington Street closure beginning June 24, the Harrison Street roadway will be open and crews will conduct work behind the curbs.
 Watch for flaggers and signage.

 - Crews are pouring Ashler rock architectural facade for the retaining wall between Highway 224 and SE Monroe Street.
-The work will progress north and continue until summer 2013.
+The work will progress north and continue until summer 2013, Watch for concrete trucks entering and exiting the light rail guideway.

-- Crews will work on footings for retaining walls between SE Washington and Adams streets.
+- Crews will pour concrete for retaining walls between SE Washington and Adams streets.

 - SE Harrison Street will be closed July 8-15.